December 2014 – January 2015

 Day Eight: Gondar

 We made it back to Gondar on the fourth day of our hike just in time for Christmas.
-Around this time of year, the city’s markets are peppered with tacky holiday decorations including trees, tinsel, and plastic baubles.
+Around this time of year, the city’s markets are peppered with holiday decorations including trees, tinsel, and plastic baubles.
 Gondar is a busy place, home to roughly 360,000 permanent residents.
-Wandering around, we frequently found ourselves dodging rickety tuk tuks on the streets, which are also shared with herds of livestock jogging at the behest of their switch-carrying masters.
-Gondar is a fine mix of urban and rural living; a chaotic city of craftsmen, farmers, university students, and people who scrape a living out of everything from selling sweets on the street to hosting strangers for shisha and televised soccer matches in their homes (we partook in the latter on several occasions).
+Wandering around, we often found ourselves dodging rickety tuk tuks on the streets, which are also shared with herds of livestock jogging at the behest of their switch-carrying masters.
+Gondar is a fine mix of urban and rural living; a chaotic city of craftsmen, farmers, university students, and people who scrape a living out of everything from selling sweets on the streets, to hosting strangers for shisha and televised soccer matches in their homes (we partook in the latter).

 It was here in Gondar that Ian and I discovered the most exquisite beverage of all time: an avocado, mango, and passion fruit phenomenon called ‘mixed juice,’ which we shamelessly drank at least twice a day for the remainder of our trip.
 We also found our new favourite pastime in Ethiopia — hopping between local cafés to drink tea, play cards and people-watch.
 This was eye-opening; we saw as many young couples in love, seniors reading the news over coffee, and fashionable teenagers as we did ill beggars, starving families, and homeless, khat-addicted children staggering through the streets.
 Plan to spend at least a day and a half in Gondar.